Raw Vegan Food List

 Not only is it a great snack on-the-go to keep you bursting with energy, but its high natural sugar content means you can whip up some mean cakes, cheesecakes, desserts and cookies with a little help from this healthful treat.
 From dates (the raw vegan staple) and raisins to figs and apricots, life as a raw vegan is sure to taste oh so sweet.

 Just make sure that your dried fruit is organic and sulfur-free, with no sugar added.
-Many dried apricots in particular contain sulfur dioxide (that’s how they get their super bright colour), which sounds more like something scientists should be experimenting with than something to smother on nature’s candy!
+Many dried apricots in particular contain sulfur dioxide (that’s how they get their super bright color), which sounds more like something scientists should be experimenting with than something to smother on nature’s candy!
 And it is.
 A gas that can also be used as a disinfectant or bleaching agent, exposure to this chemical can be dangerous, so ensure that every pack of dried fruit you buy is sulfur-free!

 So it wouldn’t be a complete raw vegan pantry without talking about these vitamin and mineral-packed powerhouses of deliciousness.
 Yep, the humble vegetable is the superhero of the food world, and despite its often negative press, is seriously tasty.

-The Standard American Diet (SAS) includes so few portions of vegetables that, when we think of veggies, the first image that comes to mind is often plate of over boiled, soggy carrots.
+The Standard American Diet (SAD) includes so few portions of vegetables that, when we think of veggies, the first image that comes to mind is often plate of over boiled, soggy carrots.
 Forget it.

 If you’re not yet particularly adventurous when it comes to veggies, there are so many types of beautiful varieties that exploring the lesser ventured bits of the fresh produce aisle is an absolute must.
 From bell peppers and mushrooms to spring greens and butternut squash, veggies taste fantastic raw; they’re jam-packed full of flavor, and are simply divine.

 Fill your pantry (or fridge!) with whatever’s in season and fill your body with goodness!

 - Bell Peppers